bmcmahan2016/cs-269-SLG/README.md

 # Files:

-Note: all of our notebooks are originlated in running in Google Collab, we made modifications to make it can run in your local computer.
+Note: all of our notebooks are originlated in running in Google Collab, we made modifications to them for local run.
+If you found problems, feel free to use the codes here: https://drive.google.com/drive/folders/1j4LOAUlgVcJa8QpYkr3FTm9HgepoFNSN?usp=sharing

 `BART_training.ipynb`: the notebook that train the BART model using training data